20 February 2018

 Reporting is key when striving for service excellence.
 At TOPdesk we see a lot of customers wanting to go the extra mile.
 We want to enable you to get more out of TOPdesk's data, so let us introduce a new feature to you.

-In short: we've recently released our OData feed - an API to get data from TOPdesk in a format suitable for various business intelligence tools, such as Microsoft Power BI.
+In short: we’ve released our OData feed – an API to get data from TOPdesk in a format suitable for various business intelligence tools, such as Microsoft Power BI.

 Load all your TOPdesk data in an external BI tool